ides15/yote/index.md

 By Checkpoint 2, I want to have the lobby mostly finished and allow users to send information between each other.
 I want the information to be sent in such a way that it will be intuitive to use that information in Vim to show separate users connected to the lobby.

+By Checkpoint 3, I want to have figured out how I will track events from cursor movements and text inputs from the origin host in Vim and broadcast those events to all users in the lobby.
+After I implement the event tracking, I will figure out how to fire those events in the other users' instances of Vim.

 The final project should be fully operational collaborative coding between multiple users through Vim.
 This includes the lobby session creation and Vim collaborative usage.

 ## Project Justification